benofbrown/darksouls/DSIII_Low_Death.md

 ## Phase III: Getting tougher

 This phase has some tougher bosses in.
 It's also where we switch to a luck based build for a better AR and bleed stats.
+It's fairly short and takes around 30 minutes.

 - Warp to *Vordt of the Boreal Valley* bonfire.
 - Start the Dancer fight, homeward out, then restart the fight.
 I just seem to handle it better that way.
 Use a *Human Pine Resin* for extra damage.